 The incubation period for lymphocytic choriomeningitis is 1 to 2 weeks.

 Most patients have no or minimal symptoms.
 Some develop a flu-like illness.
 Fever, usually 38.5 to 40° C, with rigors is accompanied by malaise, weakness, myalgia (especially lumbar), retro-orbital headache, photophobia, anorexia, nausea, vomiting, and light-headedness.
-Sore throat, cough, chest pain, testicular pain, and parotid gland pain occur less often.
+Patients may sometimes have sore throat, cough, chest pain, testicular pain, and parotid gland pain.

 After 5 days to 3 weeks, patients may improve for 1 or 2 days.
 Many relapse with recurrent fever, headache, rashes, swelling of metacarpophalangeal and proximal interphalangeal joints, meningeal signs, orchitis, parotitis, or alopecia of the scalp.

 Aseptic meningitis occurs in a minority of patients.
 Rarely, frank encephalitis, ascending paralysis, bulbar paralysis, transverse myelitis, or other neurologic symptoms can occur.
-Neurologic sequelae are rare in patients with meningitis but occur in up to 33% of patients with encephalitis.
+Neurologic sequelae are rare in patients with meningitis but occur more often in patients with encephalitis.

 Infection during pregnancy may cause fetal abnormalities, including hydrocephalus, chorioretinitis, and intellectual disability.
-Infections that occur during the 1st trimester may result in fetal death.
+Infections that occur during the first trimester may result in fetal death.

 Diagnosis of Lymphocytic Choriomeningitis

-• PCR or by isolation of the virus from the blood or cerebrospinal fluid during the acute stage of illness
+PCR or by isolation of the virus from the blood or CSF during the acute stage of illness

 Treatment of Lymphocytic Choriomeningitis